 Whilst we haven’t got the answers to all of the above, data protection regulators have actively been involved in the development of the contact tracing app to ensure it complies with UK data protection laws.
 Use of the contact tracing app will be voluntary, with the first part of the user’s postcode being the only data stored when the app is launched.
 NHSX have advised additional location data will only be recorded if users agree to a further opt-in request.

-If you would like further guidance or support on this matter or require advice on other people management matters please contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org ©️ Copyright Clover HR
+If you would like further guidance or support on data protection or require advice on other people management matters please contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org ©️ Copyright Clover HR